Congress and JD(S), who believe in Tipu Sultan, can't do good for Karnataka: Shah | Politics

 Shah also alleged that the Congress was corrupt and the opposition party had used Karnataka as an ''Automated Teller Machine (ATM) for the Gandhi family''.

-''When I have come here, let me ask you.
+''When I have come here, let me ask you (people).
 Should people vote for the JD(S) and Congress who believe in Tipu or the BJP which has faith in Rani Abbakka?''
 Shah asked people.

 The Union Minister for Home and Cooperation was in Puttur to celebrate the golden jubilee celebration of the Central Arecanut and Cocoa Marketing and Processing Co-operative Limited (CAMPCO) at Puttur in Dakshina Kannada district.

+''Listen closely Rahul bhai and Congress.
+This is Modi government.
+No one could dare throw a pebble, let alone causing a bloodbath.
+In Kashmir, by abolishing Article 370, Narendra Modi made Kashmir the crown of India,'' the Home Minister said.

+According to him, voting for JD(S) was like casting one's vote for Congress while voting for the BJP means bringing in a ''new Karnataka, which will enable New India''.

-The senior BJP leader said Congress and the JD(S) will not do any good for Karnataka. ''Karnataka prospered whenever there was a BJP government,'' the Union Home Minister said.
+The senior BJP leader charged that the Congress and the JD(S) would not do any good for the state. ''Karnataka prospered whenever there was a BJP government,'' the Union Home Minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)